Last updated: August 4, 2022

 Steam rooms are usually much easier to clean because they are made of tiles, glass, and plastic, as these materials do not absorb moisture as much as wood does.
 Regular cleaning is necessary, though, because the humidity makes steam rooms more vulnerable to mold development.

 Read my guide to the differences between saunas and steam rooms for a complete outline of these two types of saunas.

 The typical temperature range in a steam sauna is 90 to 120 degrees Fahrenheit (32 to 50 degrees Celsius).

 6. Steam Shower Sauna

-As the name suggests, a steam shower sauna is basically a combination of a steam room and a sauna.
+As the name suggests, a steam shower sauna is essentially a combination of a steam room and a sauna.

 It’s not a type of sauna as such, but it’s worth including in this list as they are quite popular.
 A steam shower sauna is typically a unit that you can purchase and install at home.

-It’s essentially a steam sauna added to a shower area, suitable for those that don’t want, or need, a bulky electric sauna in their house.
+It’s essentially a steam sauna added to a shower area, suitable for those who don’t want or need a bulky electric sauna in their house.

-Another type of sauna that you can use at home, and one that is cheaper than the above steam shower sauna, is a portable steam sauna.
-You can get one for as little as $200 and can be used straight away.
+Another type of sauna that you can use at home, and one that is cheaper than the above steam shower sauna, is a portable sauna.
+You can get one for as little as $200, and it can be used straight away.